Need help? Chat now!

-Stewart was quoted in the article to say,”To truly protect against all of these possible attacks, defenders must understand the attackers, their motivations and their methods – before, during and after an attack._"
+Stewart was quoted in the article to say,"_ To protect against all of these possible attacks truly, defenders must understand the attackers, their motivations and their methods – before, during and after an attack._"

 Read more details about Cisco's observations and how they outline how we should prepare for a predicted stormy 2014 in the full ZDNet article.